adorad/adorad/docs/docs.md

 Modifying arguments should only be done in performance-critical parts of your application to reduce allocations and copying.

-For this reason V doesn't allow the modification of arguments with primitive types (e.g. integers).
+For this reason Adorad doesn't allow the modification of arguments with primitive types (e.g. integers).
 Only more complex types such as tensors and maps may be modified.

 Use `user.register()` or `user = register(user)`